What is a Merchant Service Provider?

 Merchant service providers help facilitate electronic payments between merchants and their customers.
 There are hundreds of competing merchant services out there so it’s important to know how to find the right one.

 A merchant service provider is a middleman between the consumer’s banks and the merchant’s banks.
 They can also transfer funds between the merchant account and the customer accounts.
 Merchant services are also known as credit card processing.
 These services take care of electronic payments for businesses.
 The activities of merchant processing providers include the following:

 - Collecting funds from the bank which issued the credit card

 Why is this important?
 Back in the day, retailers used to extend a line of credit to their consumers.
 Instead of charging them right away, they would write down their name in their little black book.

 After that, the merchant would collect their debt from the consumer later on.
 But here’s the catch.
 This transaction was based on a relationship-driven model based on trust.
 As technology and modern commerce has evolved, so have merchant services to reflect the change.

 How Does Credit Card Processing Work?

 Merchants rely on credit card processing to get the funds they have earned delivered to their bank account.
 Credit card processing works through a variety of relationships.
-The most important ones being between the merchant services account and the bank.
+The most important ones being between the merchant service providers account and the bank.
 The processor itself also works with the bank and credit card companies of customers in order to receive the funds.